 - a.
 The flight data must show there was no intermediate landing by the glider and a MoP was not used during the soaring performance. - b.
-An interruption in barometric data will not compromise proof of flight continuity provided the OO and NAC are convinced that no critical data is missing and the evidence remains indisputable.
+An interruption in barometric data will not invalidate proof of flight continuity provided the OO and the NAC are convinced that no critical data is missing and the evidence remains indisputable.
 For multiple FRs use, 4.3.4 applies if data discrepancies exist between the .igc files used for the claim.
 Evidence of flight continuity can also be assessed from a time plot of the GPS height data. - 3.3.5 Barometric calibration period For distance and speed claims, the barometric function of the FR used for the claim shall be calibrated within 5 years prior to the flight or within 2 months after the flight.
-Both calibrations are required for altitude and gain of height records, with the less favourable of the two used to make the calculations.
-A copy of the calibration certificate(s) shall be submitted for each FR from which an .igc file is used in the data analysis. - 3.3.6 Means of propulsion evidence and MoP recorder procedures The OO shall certify in Record Form D (see 3.6) the means used to determine that the MoP recorder functioned correctly.
+Both calibrations are required for altitude and gain of height records, with the less favour-able of the two used to make the calculations.
+The pressure altitude is to be corrected using the calibration chart data (see 4.3.4c). - 3.3.6 Means of propulsion evidence and MoP recorder procedures The OO shall certify in Record Form D (see 3.6) the means used to determine that the MoP recorder functioned correctly.